Introduction

 Every major film festival typically has a board of directors or trustees that provides strategic direction and financial oversight.
 These boards are often made up of community leaders, industry professionals, and sometimes government or cultural representatives.
 Their role is primarily fiduciary: they ensure the festival is financially sustainable, legally compliant, and aligned with its mission.
 However, problems arise when boards overstep into programming – for instance, pressuring the inclusion or exclusion of certain films due to personal interests or external pressures.
 Best practice is to separate fiduciary oversight from programming decisions.
 In other words, the board handles budgets, sponsorship approvals, and long-term strategy, while the artistic director and programming team have autonomy over film selection and event programming.

 This clear delineation protects artistic independence.
 Festival producers worldwide have learned that a board committed to the mission will hire or appoint a trusted festival director or artistic head and then step back from day-to-day curation.
-By entrusting programming to dedicated curators, festivals foster a culture where films are chosen for their quality and relevance – not because of donor influence or political convenience (holycitysinner.com).
+By entrusting programming to dedicated curators, festivals foster a culture where films are chosen for their quality and relevance – not because of donor influence or political convenience.
+This approach aligns with industry standards for combatting conflict of interest in film festivals, where transparency is key to ensuring selections are based solely on artistic merits.
 For example, if a prominent sponsor’s film is in contention, a hands-off board policy prevents any perception that sponsorship buys a screening slot.
 Likewise, if a film’s content is politically sensitive, a board that respects curatorial autonomy will not interfere beyond ensuring any legal requirements (such as ratings or rights) are met.
 This hands-off approach from boards instills confidence among filmmakers and audiences that the festival’s selections are merit-based.

 Preserving Curatorial Autonomy and Artistic Independence